Where It All Began

 Every detail of your stay is considered with intention.
 Our rooms are designed to be sanctuaries of calm, furnished with locally crafted wood and textiles that honour the region's artisan heritage.
 Our breakfast spreads feature homemade preserves, mountain herbs, honey from nearby apiaries, and bread baked fresh each morning.
 It is this attention to the small, meaningful things that we believe transforms a visit into a memory.

-Livadi, Our Village
+Livadi Olympou, Our Village

 Life in Livadi follows the rhythms of the seasons.
 In spring, wildflowers carpet the meadows.
 Summer brings long, sun-drenched evenings and the sound of cicadas.
 Autumn transforms the forests into a mosaic of amber and gold.
 Winter wraps the village in quiet snow, inviting evenings by the fire with a glass of local tsipouro.